How to Deal With Repressed Emotions in Relationships: 10 Ways

 Avoiding pain and suffering is typical of every human to ensure our survival on earth.

 In addition, emotional repression is a way of coping with different environmental problems.
-However, when it becomes too much, it affects our relationship with ourselves and others around us.
+However, it affects our relationship with ourselves and others around us when it becomes too much.

-Notably, it poses a significant threat to our mental health and total well-being.
+Notably, it significantly threatens our mental health and total well-being.
 Why is suppressing emotions bad?

 Dealing with repressed feelings can affect your everyday activities.
 Repressed emotion leads to sudden emotional release, outbursts, or explosions when condoning it for an extended period.

-That leaves you frustrated, overwhelmed, and emotionally constipated.
+That leaves you frustrated, overwhelmed, and emotionally repressed.
 Also, it can even sever the healthy relationship you have with your partner and others around you.

-Repression vs. suppression – it is vital to understand the differences that exist between them.
-Emotional suppression is a one-time act of avoiding negative emotions.
+Repression vs. suppression – it is vital to understand the differences between them.
+Suppressed emotions are a one-time act of avoiding negative emotions.
 It is not done regularly or as a chronic coping mechanism.

 The difference between repression vs. oppression lies in the intention behind each of them.
 According to the American Psychological Association, “repression” and “suppression” involve removing mental content from awareness.

-However, repression is generally said to be unconscious, whereas suppression is said to be conscious. “
+However, repression is generally said to be unconscious, whereas suppressed feelings are said to be conscious.

-If you believe you might have a repressed personality and want to know how to stop repressing emotions, keep reading this article.
+If you believe you might have repressed emotions symptoms and want to know how to stop repressing emotions, keep reading this article.

 Why does emotional repression happen?

 Emotional repression is due to background, experience, and upbringing.
-One of the leading causes of repressed personality and repressed feelings is the environment where one grew up.
+One of the leading causes of repressed sadness or repressed feelings is the environment in which one grew up.

 If you were raised where expressing your emotions is frowned upon, you would be emotionally constipated.

-Speaking up or complaining is seen as shameful and a sign of weakness in some societies.
+Speaking up or complaining is considered shameful and a sign of weakness in some societies.